pgh-noobs/python/syntax.md

 a = 1
 if a == 1:
     print(a)

+def foo():
+    b = 1
+    if b == 1:
+        print(b)

+foo()
 ```
+This four space things, it just keeps going.
+Just keep adding or removing four spaces to start or
+end and code block.

 ### Comments
 Okay, I know not very interesting.
 But they are important for the future you that will be reading your code